Drunken Fireworks: Plot

-2012 was the start of what became the "Fourth of July Arms Race".
-Alden had some sparklers, firecrackers, and cherry bombs from Pop Anderson at his local flea mart.
+The year 2012 was the start of what became the "Fourth of July arms race".
+Alden purchased some sparklers, firecrackers and cherry bombs from Pop Anderson at his local flea mart.
 After opening the Fourth of July celebration with some drinks, Alden and Ma lit up their sparklers and waved them around.
 The young Massimo children across the lake got excited and asked for their own sparklers, which seemed to burn brighter and longer than the McCausland's, prompting the trumpeter to blow out—wah-wah—seeming to boast the fact.
 This angered Ma, who wanted to set off their firecrackers to step up.
 The Massimos matched with even more firecrackers set off by all the children, followed by another trumpeted—"waah waah—Try again."
 Confident the cherry bombs would out-do them, Ma lit them off only to be outdone by a pair of M-80 booms, and another three blasts: "Waaaah ... waaaah ... waaaah."
 Ma and Alden looked at each other and agreed to get them next year.